zhl010/CSE-15L/index.md

 # You use your username and the path you saw in the command above
 ```

-This process should look like:
+This process on my terminal looks like:
 ![](SshKey.png)
 As you can see now, running `ssh` no longer requires the password.

-## 6.Optimize remote running
+## 6. Optimize remote running

 Some **tips** about using the command lines：